 Top Companies by Market Share

-Market share can be a key metric to look at when you’re trying to find the best company.
+Market share can be a key metric to look at when you’re trying to find the best insurance company.
 It can show you how popular (or not) an insurer is.
 It’ll also tell you who the major players in the area are.
 Keep in mind that the company with the biggest market share may not be the best one to buy from.

 |Rank||Company||Direct Premiums Written||Market Share|